Aliases for HTR2B Gene

 HTR2B (5-Hydroxytryptamine (Serotonin) Receptor 2B, G Protein-Coupled) is a Protein Coding gene.
-Diseases associated with HTR2B include heart valve disease and ocular hypotension.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
-GO annotations related to this gene include drug binding and phosphatidylinositol phospholipase C activity.
+Diseases associated with HTR2B include ocular hypotension and heart valve disease.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include G-protein coupled receptor activity and drug binding.
 An important paralog of this gene is CHRM4.

 UniProtKB/Swiss-Prot for HTR2B Gene